-- 2.3.43.
-CA CE 6 Grassed public areas should be assessed for delayed cutting, such as has been done in the closed churchyard and village hall site. - 2.3.44.
-CA CE 7 Publicity on village websites should highlight information and advice for enhancing diversity of wildlife in gardens and other land within private control. - 2.3.45.
+- 2.3.38.
+CA CE 3 The pond and surroundings on the north-east of the cricket ground should be assessed and light-touch restoration carried out in conjunction with any owners that can be identified. - 2.3.39.
+CA CE 4 Footpaths should be assessed for accessibility and a formal system be in place and publicised for reporting to the County Council when problems occur. - 2.3.40.
+CA CE 5 Sources of funding and a budget should be identified to offer grants to landowners for tree planting and hedgerow improvement in appropriate places, possibly in association with grant giving bodies. - 2.3.41.
+CA CE 6 Grassed public areas should be assessed for delayed cutting, such as has been done in the closed churchyard and village hall site. - 2.3.42.
+CA CE 7 Publicity on village websites should highlight information and advice for enhancing diversity of wildlife in gardens and other land within private control. - 2.3.43.
 CA CE 8 Publicity should be given as to the need to report wildlife observations to Norfolk Biodiversity Information Service and how this is best done.